gptilt/datasets/README.md

 The match dataset contains all data available in the Riot API for a given set of matches.
 Currently, the dataset can be found in the following sizes:

-- [`10k` Challenger matches](https://huggingface.co/datasets/gptilt/basic-matches-challenger-10k), includes over 20M events from ranked matches with at least one challenger player.
+- [`10k` Challenger matches](https://huggingface.co/datasets/gptilt/lol-basic-matches-challenger-10k), includes over 20M events from ranked matches with at least one challenger player.
 The 10 largest regions are included.
 - *SOON* `100k` Challenger matches, includes over 200M events.

-This dataset consists of the following tables:

-- `match`: contains metadata regarding a match.
-- `participants`: links a match's `participantIds` to the player's `PUUID`, and includes all the player endgame information regarding a match.
-- `events`: contains all events from matches.
-Includes a custom `PARTICIPANT_FRAME` event type, which models the participant data at any frame (taken at `frameInterval` - which, in the public Riot API, is a minute).
-Additionally, all `position` fields in all events have been split into two unique fields `positionX` and `positionY`.
-Finally, a default position is added for item events (the respective team's spawn coordinates) and `DRAGON_SOUL_GIVEN` events (the dragon pit's coordinates).

-All match tables have a `matchId` column, making it possible to join tables with data from different regions without conflict (the `gameId` column, on the other hand, is not unique across regions).

 ## Ultimate